agoodshort/Windows-Decrypt-HARFile/README.md

    - From a Command Prompt

    ```
-   cd <script-location>
+   cd Windows-Decrypt-HARFile
    powershell.exe .\Decrypt-HARFile.ps1 <path-to-HAR-file>
    ```

-   - From the GUI
+   - From your Windows File Explorer
       - Browse to the script location via your File Explorer
      - Right click on "Decrypt-HARFile.ps1" > "Run with PowerShell"
      - You will be prompted to select the HAR file you wish to decrypt